Political, Religious, and Artistic Upheaval, 1530-1563

 …such as Giorgio Vasari, who designed the Uffizi for Cosimo I de’ Medici.

-The Uffizi, which meant “offices” was originally also the home of Duke Cosimo and his family.
+The Uffizi, which meant “offices,” was originally the site of the grand ducal bureaucracy and state archives.

 Copyright © 2011-2016 www.lisakaborycha.com | All Rights Reserved